Koenkk/zigbee2mqtt.io/docs/devices/SSWF01G.md

 ---
 title: "Mercator SSWF01G control via MQTT"
-description: "Integrate your Mercator Ikuu SSWF01G via Zigbee2MQTT with whatever smart home infrastructure you are using without the vendor's bridge or gateway."
+description: "Integrate your Mercator SSWF01G via Zigbee2MQTT with whatever smart home infrastructure you are using without the vendor's bridge or gateway."
 addedAt: 2022-09-02T12:41:00
 pageClass: device-page
 ---